Azure-Samples/MachineLearningSamples-SentimentAnalysis/Docs/SentimentAnalysisOperationalization.md

 ## 1. Objectives

-The aim of this lab is to publish the sentiment analysis model (hd5) and code as web services locally using a DSVM running on Azure.
+The aim of this guide is to show how to publish the sentiment analysis model (hd5) and code as web services locally using a DSVM running on Azure.

 ## 2. Setup